Evian-Chen/IMDB-prediction/README.md

 | because two people are kille...  |  negative  |
 | ... | ... |
 | Robert Colomb has two full-time... |  negative  |

+## methodology

+## references
+<a href="https://arxiv.org/abs/1706.03762">Attention Is All You Need</a>

+<a href="https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews/discussion">IMDB Dataset of 50K Movie Reviews</a>